spantaleev/matrix-docker-ansible-deploy/docs/container-images.md

 | [SchildiChat](configuring-playbook-client-schildichat.md) | [etke.cc/schildichat-web](https://ghcr.io/etkecc/schildichat-web) | x | Based on Element, with a more traditional instant messaging experience |

 ## Server Components

+Services that run on the server to make the various parts of your installation work.

 | Service | Container image | Default? | Description |
 | ------- | --------------- | -------- | ----------- |